aurowallet/docs/readme-1/connect-wallet.md

 When using the API, you need to ensure that the browser has successfully obtained the **`window.mina`** object.
 {% endhint %}

-The presence of the mina provider object, `window.mina`, in a user's browser indicates an mina-protocol user.
+The presence of the mina provider object, `window.mina`, in a user's browser indicates an Mina Protocol user.

-To demonstrate this, verify whether your browser is running Auro-Wallet by copying and pasting the following code snippet into your browser's developer console:
+To demonstrate this, verify whether your browser is running Auro Wallet by copying and pasting the following code snippet into your browser's developer console:

 ```javascript
 if (typeof window.mina !== 'undefined') {